-Douglas E. Solomon is a Partner in the Firm's Labor Law Practice Group in the Newark, NJ office and also serves as Chair of the Firm's OSHA Practice Group.
+Douglas E. Solomon is a Partner in the Firm's Labor Law Practice Group and also serves as Chair of the Firm's OSHA Practice Group.

 Mr. Solomon concentrates his practice in the area of traditional labor law on behalf of management clients in both the private and public sector.
 His labor law experience spans a wide variety of industries, including transportation, construction, entertainment, law enforcement, hospitals, retail, restaurants, charter schools and service industries.
 His transportation industry experience includes an expertise in representing clients under the Railway Labor Act.
 As Chair of the Firm's OSHA Practice Group, Mr. Solomon regularly counsels clients on health and safety issues under the Occupational Safety & Health Act (“OSHA”).